ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | 110 | 6E | 0110 1110 |
 | 127 | 7F | 0111 1111 |

-The memory capacity stays the same when you switch from SMR to the two's complement.
-One byte can store the numbers from -127 to 127.
+The memory capacity increases by one unit when you switch from SMR to the two's complement.
+It happens because there is only one way to represent zero.
+Therefore, one byte can store the numbers from -128 to 127.

 Here is an example of adding numbers 14 and -8.
 First, you should write them in the two's complement this way:
 {line-numbers: false}